-A classic portrait does not have a specific frame.
+A classic portrait has no specific frame.

 The headshot, on the other hand, offers a horizontal and much tighter frame.
-It only includes the head and shoulders.
+It includes only the head and shoulders.
 A wise choice: only the face can identify a person, the stomach, arms (etc.) are only a distraction.

 Today, the headshot is used everywhere: websites, brochures, magazines, books, etc., although its name is still unknown to the general public.

 For several years, for example, all social networks have been displaying your profile picture in headshot format.